clamsproject/aapb-annenv-entitylinking/docs/manual-gui.md

 # ELA Manual - GUI version

-Notes on how to use the Graphical User Interface (GUI) version of the ELA tool.
+These are notes on how to install and start the Graphical User Interface (GUI) version of the ELA tool, for help on using the tool see [help-gui.md](help-gui.md).

 The preferred way to run this tool is as a Docker container, but you can also run it without Docker.

 ### Running the tool with Docker

 You need a terminal window and the ability to run Git and Docker:

 - Git is needed to get this code and the source data and annotations that are required by this tool, see [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on how to install Git.
+  - This is optional if all you want to use is one of the released versions and not the most recent version in the main branch of the project (or any version in any branch).
-- Docker is a way to package and distribute code, see [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/) for help on installation.
+- Docker is a way to package, distribute and run code, see [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/) for help on installation.
+Make sure that Docker is running when you want to use the ELA tool.

-To get the annotation tool code:
+To get the annotation tool code either go to [https://github.com/clamsproject/annotation-entity-linking/releases](https://github.com/clamsproject/annotation-entity-linking/releases) and download the most recent release or type in the following:

 ```bash
 $ git clone https://github.com/clamsproject/annotation-entity-linking